Didier Queloz

 Didier Patrick Queloz (/fr/; born 23 February 1966) is a Swiss astronomer.
-He is the Jacksonian Professor of Natural Philosophy at the University of Cambridge, where he is also a fellow of Trinity College, Cambridge, as well as a professor at the University of Geneva.
+He is the Jacksonian Professor of Natural Philosophy at the University of Cambridge, where he is also a fellow of Trinity College, Cambridge, as well as a professor of physics at ETH Zurich.
 Together with Michel Mayor in 1995, he discovered 51 Pegasi b, the first extrasolar planet orbiting a Sun-like star, 51 Pegasi.
 For this discovery, he shared the 2019 Nobel Prize in Physics with Mayor and Jim Peebles.
-In 2021, he was announced as the founding director of the Center for the Origin and Prevalence of Life at ETH Zurich.
+In 2022, he is the founding director of the Center for the Origin and Prevalence of Life at ETH Zurich.

 Early life and education

 Queloz was born in Switzerland, on 23 February 1966.

 Queloz studied at the University of Geneva where he subsequently obtained a MSc degree in physics in 1990, a DEA in Astronomy and Astrophysics in 1992, and a PhD degree in 1995 with Swiss astrophysicist Michel Mayor as his doctoral advisor.

 The Daily Telegraph reports him as saying that, "Science inherited a lot from religions".